fersonull/fetch_api_custom_hook/README.md

-# React Sample Projects Guide
+# React Fetch API Custom Hook - Sample Project

-This repository contains sample React projects designed to help you learn and understand various React concepts and implementations.
-Each project folder includes working code examples that you can run and explore.
+This repository contains a sample React project demonstrating how to create and use custom hooks for API data fetching.
+Learn how to build reusable, efficient data fetching solutions with React hooks.

+## 🎯 What You'll Learn

+- Creating custom React hooks for API calls
+- Handling loading states, errors, and data in React
+- Implementing reusable data fetching patterns
+- Best practices for API integration in React applications
+- Error handling and user feedback strategies

 ## 📋 Prerequisites

-Before you begin, make sure you have the following installed:
+Before you begin, ensure you have the following installed:

 - **Node.js** (version 18.0 or higher) - [Download here](https://nodejs.org/)
-- **npm** (comes with Node.js) or **yarn**
+- **npm** (version 8.0 or higher) or **yarn**
 - **Git** - [Download here](https://git-scm.com/)

 Verify your installation: